MoralisWeb3/MoralisDocumentation/moralis-server/cloud-code/cloud-functions.md

 * `crypto` ([docs](https://nodejs.org/api/crypto.html))

+### Global Variables

+There is a load balancing for Node servers so each core in the server can run a separate Moralis Node Server (NodeJS is single thread - it can only use 1 CPU)
+So there is load balancing across different separate node processes, therefore cloud function code cannot have state - all state needs to be in the DB

 ### Console.log

 For debugging or informational purposes it's often useful to print messages.
 A logger can be obtained for this purpose.
 It will print messages to the Moralis Dashboard in the  "Logs > Info" section.